 Are you the last one in and the first one out?
 This sloppy behavior is clearly rubbing your colleagues up the wrong way!
 If you’re always running behind schedule, whether it’s to work, meetings or the team lunch, your coworkers will start to hold it against you.

 What’s worse than taking too many sick days?
 Coming into work with the lurgies!
 I know it sounds contradicting, but don’t you just hate it when your desk pal turns up to work sick and infects the rest of the office?
 Well, don’t be that person, and stay home when you’re feeling under the weather!

 Do you take credit, even when the credit isn’t due?
 It’s tough to like somebody who is just concerned about boosting their own name and career.
 So, stop stealing people’s thunder, and learn to reward those who actually deserve it!

-Starring blank-faced at your coworker as they speak to you is a clear giveaway that you just aren’t listening.
-By actually listening to what others have to say will not only save time but it will also mend relationships (as people will no longer have to repeat themselves 100 times).
+Staring blank-faced at your coworker as they speak to you is a clear giveaway that you just aren’t listening.
+By actively listening to what others have to say will not only save time but it will also mend relationships (as people will no longer have to repeat themselves 100 times).

-Do you never make it to happy hour and do you avoid all conversation in the break room?
+Do you never make it to happy hour?
+And do you avoid all conversation in the break room?
 If so, you’re doing a good job at secluding yourself and making everybody hate you.
-Although you don’t need to be joined at the hip with your colleagues, you should make an effort to socialise from time to time.
+Although you don’t need to be joined at the hip with your colleagues, you should make an effort to socialize from time to time.

 Is there always a bad smell lingering around you?
 Ever thought that the smell might actually be you?!
 Bad hygiene is a sure-fire way to segregate yourself from the rest of your office.
 A little deodorant, chewing gum and eau de toilette can go a long way.